41-42 Cloth Fair | City of London’s oldest house which has survived the Great Fire and the Blitz

 The ground floor exterior is probably the most changed today and looks pretty modern.
 However, if you look up at the first and second floors, the rectangular timber bays with led glass windows and their pediment crowns are evidence of its history.
 Today the address is a Grade II-listed four-bedroom home with roof terrace worth several million pounds.
 In 2000, the building was honoured with the City Heritage Award for being an asset to the local area.
 Among the famous people to have visited the house include Sir Winston Churchill (1874-1965) and Queen Elizabeth, the Queen Mother (1900-2002).
 There are rumours that skeletons are buried in foundations of the building, which is plausible given its location so close to the church.

 Meanwhile, when you’re in the area check out 43 Cloth Fair next door – a Georgian house which was formerly home to Sir John Betjeman (1906-1984), a writer and broadcaster who was a significant figure in the heritage movement and fought to save many historical buildings from demolition.
 A blue plaque notes the former resident and today you can rent the house for a holiday let from the Landmark Trust.
 Also, around the corner on West Smithfield is St Bartolomew’s Gatehouse, another survivor from the Tudor period.

 - 41-42 Cloth Fair, Smithfield, EC1A.
 Nearest stations: Farringdon, Barbican or St Pauls.
 Please note this is a private residence and not open to the public.

 For more of Metro Girl’s history posts, click here.

-Posted on 26 June 2015, in Architecture, History, London and tagged 17th century, Architecture, City of London, Cloth Fair, Great Fire Of London, history, Jacobean, london, Smithfield, St Bartholomew, tudor.
+Posted on 26 Jun 2015, in Architecture, History, London and tagged 17th century, Great Fire Of London, Jacobean, Sir John Betjeman, Smithfield, Tudor.
 Bookmark the permalink.
 2 Comments.